FeedyFatClouds/gitdemo/README.md

 # gitdemo
 This is my first repo using git.
-This is just for fun:
+This is just for fun: hahah

 ## Desciption of today
 * change file